Focused on Your Goals & Outcomes

 Tampa Alimony Attorney

-Protecting Your Rights & Best Interests
+Protecting Your Rights & Best Interests in Wesley Chapel & Tampa

 Alimony is an allowance that one spouse pays to the other for maintenance and support during separation, divorce proceedings, or after divorce.
-Alimony awards have changed drastically in the last 30 years, as our society has moved from a norm of one-income households to the general expectation that both spouses are working and financially contributing during the marriage.
+Alimony awards have changed drastically in the last 30 years, as our society has moved from the norm of one-income households to the general expectation that both spouses are working and financially contributing during the marriage.

 Although there have been changes, every marriage is different, and the courts still have significant discretion in determining awards.
 Whether you are seeking to minimize or maximize an alimony award, the presentation of the facts of your case is very important – both in negotiation and litigation.

 1. Alimony pendente lite - is also known as suit money and can be requested by either party during a divorce.
 This temporary award helps the recipient maintain their existing living arrangements and sometimes to even pay for the attorney who will represent them in the divorce.
-A person who makes significantly less than their spouse, who has been a homemaker or has been otherwise dependent on their spouse CAN still pursue a divorce, and be represented on equal footing with the wage-earner, by seeking this form of temporary support.
+A person who makes significantly less than their spouse, who has been a homemaker or has been otherwise dependent on their spouse, CAN still pursue a divorce and be represented on equal footing with the wage-earner by seeking this form of temporary support.

 2. Bridge-the-gap alimony - is a short-term award designed to help the recipient transition from being married to being single.
 Bridge-the-gap alimony payments may not last more than 2 years and are non-modifiable.
 This form of alimony terminates upon the death or remarriage of the parties.